nddery/FareFinder/README.md

 Description
 -----------
-CabCalculator provides an easy and convenient way to calculate the cost of you next cab ride.
+Fare Finder provides an easy and convenient way to calculate the cost of you next cab ride.
 Provide your destination and we'll take care of the rest.
 You can optionally choose your departure location too.